 Emotional distress includes the non-physical and psychological injuries that involve a state of mental suffering.
 They occur as a result of the experience caused by the negligent or intentional acts of another.

 Mental anguish may include:

 Pain and suffering may include both physical and mental pain and suffering.
 Physical pain and suffering originate from your actual physical injuries.

-Mental pain and suffering involve the by-product of those bodily injuries, including:
+Mental pain and suffering involve the by-product of those bodily injuries, such as:

 - Mental anguish